JuergenSchwertl/AzureSphereSamples/OTA/RedSphereRT/README.md

 ﻿# RedSphereRT sample: MT3620 real-time capability application - Bare Metal GPIO

-This sample demonstrates how to use GPIO on an MT3620 real-time core.
+This directory is part of the Multi-Core OTA sample.
+On information how build, run and deploy the sample OTA please refer to the documentation in the [master directory](../README.MD).

 ## Prerequisites